Partner Types and Eligibility

 - Why Isn't My Product Listed?

-In the future, EPA may invite additional types of organizations and individuals to partner with the WaterSense program.
+In the future, EPA may invite additional types of organizations to partner with the WaterSense program.
 The following types of entities are ineligible for participation as partners until EPA establishes a formal role for these new types of partners:

 - Home inspectors